Riada125/Project-1/README.md

 ## Challenges
 - This was my first frontend JavaScript project and assembling all of my knowledge on arrays, control flow, functions, timeouts and intervals and applying them to an entirely blank canvas for the first time was without doubt the biggest challenge faced.
 In places, the code is lengthy and a little unwieldy, but I have deliberately left much of it like this as way of referencing my ability and understanding at the time of creation (the project was set with a one-week timeframe).
 I've progressed a lot since completing this project.

 - Moving the alien ships was the single biggest technical challenge.
-It took me a little while to understand how to correctly define my left and right walls - and tackling the problem of ships moving into each other was a particularly fun challenge!
+It took me a little while to understand how to correctly define my left and right walls - and tackling the problem of ships moving into each other was a particularly engrossing challenge!